Small town musician makes it big in Las Vegas

 Fester said his love of music started somewhat by chance.

-“When I was 8, I started taking guitar lesson from a private instructor and did it out a desire (to be good) because I wasn’t doing well in sports and my parents didn't want me playing video games all the time,” he said.
-“From the end of elementary school through the end of high school, I stared doing lot of shows at school and started doing Elvis impersonations.
+“When I was 8, I started taking guitar lessons from a private instructor and did it out a desire (to be good) because I wasn’t doing well in sports and my parents didn't want me playing video games all the time,” he said.
+“From the end of elementary school through the end of high school, I started doing lot of shows at school and started doing Elvis impersonations.

 “Already in Sharonville, where we lived before we moved to Monroeville, I was playing songs that were way before my time in a sense — ones that were popular in the 50s and 60s.
 I was doing bar shows from young age.
 That started out as couple of songs at first, then went to doing full shows by the time I was 14 with (my instructor).”